 The Special Rapporteur first prepared a 'Preliminary Report' in which, after having summarized the previous work of the Commission on reservations, he tackled two main topics: (1) the problems left in abeyance, and (2) the possible forms of the results of the work of the Commission on the topic.
 This second point was somewhat unusual in that, normally, the Commission decides on the final form of its drafts at the very end of its work on a topic.
-However, in the present case, the Special Rapporteur urged for an early decision and insisted on the specificity of the issue in relation with pre-existing treaty rules on the question.
-An early decision seemed necessary since you do not (or, at least should not20) draft a draft convention in the same way as you draft guidelines or recommendations.
+However, in the present case, the Special Rapporteur urged an early decision and insisted on the specificity of the issue in relation to preexisting treaty rules on the question.
+An early decision seemed necessary since you do not (or, at least, should not) draft a draft convention in the same way as you draft guidelines or recommendations.

-In Chapter 1 of his preliminary report, the Special Rapporteur detailed the previous work of the Commission on reservations, on the occasion of each of the preparation of the three conventions on the law of treaties of 1969, 1978 and 1986.21 The present paper is certainly not the appropriate place to summarize these rather lengthy developments; however, one thing was striking: the incredibly conservative approach of the Commission.
-While, the ICJ had promoted a creative methodology to deal with the validity of reservations inspired from the pre-war Pan-American practice,22 the ILC - whose statutory functions are both 'the promotion of the progressive development of international law and its codification',23 resisted for more than a decade to the adoption of the indispensable 'flexible principle'.
-It was not until Sir Humphrey Waldock's first
+In Chapter 1 of his preliminary report, the Special Rapporteur detailed the previous work of the Commission on reservations, on the occasion of the preparation of each of the three conventions on the law of treaties of 1969, 1978, and 1986.
+The present article is certainly not the appropriate place to summarize these rather lengthy developments; however, one thing was striking: the incredibly conservative approach of the Commission.
+While, the ICJ had promoted a creative methodology to deal with the validity of reservations inspired by the pre-war Pan-American practice, the ILC - whose statutory functions are both 'the promotion of the progressive development of international law and its codification', resisted the adoption of the indispensable